timmckenzie/har-server/README.md

 * Reverse proxy requests which are not in the HAR.  har-server would have to pre-fetch DNS records before modifying the host file.
 When a request comes in, request from the IP address and set the host header.
 * HTTP2 support.
+* Add option to use http proxy instead of editing host file, to redirect requests to har-server.
+This would also deal with IP based requests.